JimFowler/books/Books20/Tools/doc/operation.rst

 of the text or line items may be brought up with the right mouse button.

-**Insert Symbol... <Ctrl-I>**: Brings up a window with a list of non-ASCII charactors.
+**Insert Symbol... <Ctrl-I>**: Brings up a window with a list of commonly used Unicode charactors.
 By clicking on a charactor it will be inserted into the currently active text or line entry box at the current cursor location.
 No action occurs if the focus is currently held by something other than a text or line entry item.

 **Edit Header... <Ctrl-H>**: Brings up a text entry box in a separate window so that one can edit the header lines in the book file.